Tyson Clabo: Denver Broncos

-Clabo originally signed with Denver Broncos as an undrafted rookie free agent and was waived by the Broncos during the 2004-05 offseason.
+Clabo originally signed with Denver Broncos as an undrafted rookie free agent and was waived by the Broncos during the 2004–05 offseason.

 New York Giants

-He then signed with the New York Giants as a practice squad member.
+Clabo signed with the New York Giants as a practice squad member.

 San Diego Chargers

-He then signed with the San Diego Chargers as a practice squad member.
+Clabo signed with the San Diego Chargers as a practice squad member.

 Atlanta Falcons

 Clabo eventually was signed to the Falcons practice squad in September 2005 and re-signed by the Falcons team in January 2006.

-He was a 2010 Pro Bowl selection.
+Clabo started all 16 games and was a 2010 Pro Bowl selection.

 On July 29, 2011, Clabo signed a five-year contract with the Atlanta Falcons.
+He started in all 16 games in the 2011 season.

 In 2012, Clabo started every regular season game at right tackle for the fifth consecutive year including the two playoff games against Seattle and San Francisco.
 At the end of the season, Clabo received two all-pro votes for his play.

 On April 4, 2013, Clabo was released by the Falcons.
 Clabo ended his career with the Falcons after 7 years and 101 starts, currently putting him 58th in franchise history.
 Between 2008 and 2012, Clabo started every single game and anchored an offensive line for 4 playoff teams.
 In July 2020, Clabo was named to the Atlanta Falcons all-decade team alongside longtime left tackle Jake Matthews.

 Miami Dolphins

 On May 5, 2013, Clabo signed with the Miami Dolphins.
+He appeared in and started 15 games in the 2013 season.

 Houston Texans

 On July 23, 2014, Clabo signed with the Houston Texans.
+He appeared in all 16 games for the Texans in the 2014 season.
+A majority of his offensive line snaps came in Week 16 against the Baltimore Ravens.